ndcarlos/spotify-project/README.md

 [react-markdown][react-markdown] - Project which served as an inspiration for this README

-[Blog post templates][blog-post-templates] - Used to structure this template as an easy to read blog post
+[Blog post templates][blog-post-templates] - Used to structure this template as an easy-to-read blog post

 [About markdown][about-markdown] - Why should you use markdown?